abhisheksrvt/abhisheksrvt/README.md

 - # Welcome to My GitHub Profile!

-Hello, I'm Abhishek Srivastava @abhisheksrvt! 🚀 I'm a passionate automation and AI engineer dedicated to crafting innovative solutions that drive efficiency and intelligence in today's digital world.
+Hello, I'm Abhishek Srivastava @abhisheksrvt! 🚀 I'm a passionate automation and AI engineer dedicated to craft innovative solutions that drive efficiency and intelligence in today's digital world.
 With a strong foundation in both hardware and software development, I specialize in creating smart, automated systems and leveraging AI to solve complex problems.